NithyaNagarajan/Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.

+This application allows the user to navigate between pages that show monthly offers and all the available offers  and displays the details of the offer on selection.

+It has 3 components:
+1. offers: Displays all the available offers.
+3. monthly-special-offers:
+3. offer-details:

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.